davidwyly/rxn/README.md

 - **ETag middleware** drops 304s for unchanged GETs before your controller serializes a byte of response.
 - No content-negotiation layer to walk on every request.
+- **Sync-first, process-per-request, predictable.** We deliberately don't chase async — PHP-FPM's process pool already gives you concurrent-requests concurrency without the Fibers + event-loop
+  + non-blocking-driver tax, and every "why async" benchmark you see is really an "I'm IO-bound and never cached anything" story.
+  Stack RoadRunner or Swoole under Rxn if you need in-request concurrency; the framework doesn't change shape for it.

 ## Quickstart